TheTeaCat/CameraThing/camera-thing/README.md

 For how to build the device, you'll want to see [HARDWARE.md](./HARDWARE.md); and to write the firmware to it, you'll want to see [FIRMWARE.md](./FIRMWARE.md).

+You can see a serial transcript in [SERIAL_TRANSCRIPT.md](.SERIAL_TRANSCRIPT.md).

 ## What does it do?

-The CameraThing takes a picture from the OV7670 module, JPEG compresses it, (optionally) gets a geolocation from a GPS featherwing if this has been set up, then uploads the image and geolocation to the tweeter service either over a 2G mobile internet connection or a WiFi connection (whichever has been setup when the firmware was flashed to the device).
+The CameraThing takes a picture from the OV7670 module, JPEG compresses it, (optionally) gets a geolocation from a GPS featherwing if this has been set up (see the footnotes of [FIRMWARE.md](./FIRMWARE.md)), then uploads the image and geolocation to the tweeter service either over a 2G mobile internet connection or a WiFi connection (whichever has been setup when the firmware was flashed to the device).